 How does Fitbit calculate my cardio fitness level?

-We use your cardio fitness score in combination with your gender and age to calculate your cardio fitness level.
-By helping you understand how you compare to other people who share your gender and age range, cardio fitness level is a holistic way to track your cardiovascular fitness over time.
+We use your cardio fitness score in combination with your sex and age to calculate your cardio fitness level.
+By helping you understand how you compare to other people who share your sex and age range, cardio fitness level is a holistic way to track your cardiovascular fitness over time.

 What do the cardio fitness levels represent?

-Your cardio fitness score will fall into one of six cardio fitness levels that range from poor to excellent.
-These levels are based on published data that help show how your cardio fitness score compares to others who are the same age range and gender (source).
+Your cardio fitness score will fall into 1 of 6 cardio fitness levels that range from poor to excellent.
+These levels are based on published data that help show how your cardio fitness score compares to others who are the same age range and sex (source).

 How do I improve my cardio fitness score?